hulyak/todo-redux/readme.md

 - Download / Clone this repository

 ```
-// cd into the todo folder and Install all dependencies
 npm install

 // start the app
 npm start

 // start the backend
 cd server
 npm start
 ```